-What is the impact on vaccine supplies in Hong Kong?
+What is the impact on finding vaccines in Hong Kong?

 It is important to note that China’s DPT vaccines (or 3-in-1) are not routinely used in Hong Kong where 4-in-1 or 5-in-1 vaccines are given.
 If Mainland Chinese children come to Hong Kong to get vaccinated, they will either receive the 4-in-1 or 5-in-1 vaccines, which may entail an extra dose of Hib or HBV.